goliatone/wee-things-workshop/README.md

 ### Introduction
 This is intended as a brief introduction to microcontrollers using the [esp8266][esp8266-wiki].
 The goal is to get started and gain insight on what we can do with a cheap board and some basic coding.

-The greatest advantage of the ESP8266 over micro-controllers like the Arduino is that the former has built in WiFi support.
+The greatest advantage of the ESP8266 over micro-controllers like the Arduino is that the former has built-in WiFi support.

+There are three components we will be using through this tutorial: hardware (ESP8266), firmware (NodeMCU), and software (Lua).

 The ESP8266 is a $4 WiFi module with an ARM processor.
 NodeMCU is firmware and a development kit that makes it palatable to program ESP8266 modules using the [Lua][lua] programming language.

-You need some basic programming knowledge, know how to open a terminal and execute a script or type in a command, and find your way around github.
+You need some basic programming knowledge, you need to know how to open a terminal and execute a script or type in a command, and find your way around Github.

 _NOTE_:

-The tutorial has been tested with a NodeMCU dev board and using a Mac OS.
+The following tutorial has been tested with a NodeMCU dev board and using a Mac OS.
 It is possible to follow up using a Windows computer but there might be differences- i.e.  how to flash the board or how to use some of the tools.

 ### Materials